19 Plants That Are Poisonous to Dogs

 How will you know if your pup has been munching on citrus plants?
 Reactions may not be as severe as with other poisonous plants for dogs (it can cause skin inflammation), but if you suspect your four-legged friend has nibbled on one, call your vet for guidance.
 The doctor may request that you bring your dog in, especially if severe symptoms, such as vomiting or diarrhea, occur.

 Swap it: Dog owners can do their pets a favor by trading citrus plants for hanging plants that are well out of reach of curious pets.
 If you miss the height of taller indoor citrus trees, try the Musa Dwarf Cavendish banana tree, which is both safe for dogs and a fruit producer.
+If you’ve ever wondered, here is what vets say about whether or not dogs can eat bananas.

 Toxic component: Cardiac glycosides